hombit/freddi/Readme.md

 are used to access innermost and outermost values of radial-distributed quantities.
 The complete list of properties can be obtained by `dir(Freddi)` or `dir(FreddiNeutronStar)`.
 Note that the most properties are lazy-evaluated and require some time to access first time. `EvolutionRadius` provides all the same properties as underlying `Freddi` or `FreddiNeutronStar` objects but with additional array dimension for temporal distribution, so if `Freddi.Lx` is a scalar then `EvolutionResult.Lx` is 1-D `numpy` array of `(Nt,)` shape, if `Freddi.Sigma` is 1-D array of `(Nx,)` shape, then `EvolutionResult.Sigma` is 2-D array of `(Nt, Nx)` shape.
-Also, note that if disk shrinks during a simulation, the missing values of `EvolutionResult` properties will be filled by NaN.
+Also, note that if disk shrinks during a simulation, the missing values of `EvolutionResult` properties are filled by NaN.

 All three classes have `flux(lmbd, region='hot', phase=None)` method which can be used to find spectral flux density per unit frequency for optical